qasimrider/Newyork-Times-News-App/README.md

 ###### Purposes
 1. Base classes for Fragments & Activities
 2. Application Common classes like (Styles,colors,Extensions)
-3. This module dont have any dependency from the project
+3. This module don't have any dependency from the project

 ## Dtos
-This is providing the binding capabalities to the UI layer in order to show the data.
+This is providing the binding capabilities to the UI layer in order to show the data.
 This is kind of the bridge between Repositories and business module with out having cyclic dependency.This module dont have any dependency from the application
 ###### Purpose
 1. Displaying the Actual data to the UI layer